Introduction

 It typically takes around 2 to 3 hours to fully explore Agra Fort, but history enthusiasts might spend longer to appreciate all the details.

-3. Are there guided tours available at Agra Fort?
+3. Are there guided tours available?

 Yes, guided tours are available, and they are highly recommended for visitors who want to learn about the fort’s rich history and architectural details.